Spys4Darwin

 Spys4Darwin were an American rock supergroup formed in Seattle, Washington in 2001.
 The short-lived project featured members from Seattle-based groups Queensrÿche and Alice in Chains as well as the frontman of Detroit, Michigan-based group Sponge.
 Spys4Darwin began with guitarist Chris DeGarmo and drummer Sean Kinney, two friends who had both recently performed with Jerry Cantrell during his solo tour.
-They were soon joined by bassist Mike Inez and vocalist Vin Dombroski, and began jamming at Binge Studios, an abandoned paint factory in Seattle.
+They were soon joined by bassist Mike Inez and vocalist Vin Dombroski, and began jamming at Binge Studios, a former abandoned paint factory in Seattle.
 The project marked DeGarmo's first creative work since departing from his long-held position in Queensrÿche in 1998.

 Name origin

 DeGarmo claimed that the band's name came from a curious man named Darwin that stayed in a lean-to near their studio.
 He volunteered to act as security while they performed despite not being able to access the studio himself.
 One day, Darwin told DeGarmo and Kinney that he was to embark on a trip and asked that they look after his belongings.
 DeGarmo allegedly looked to Kinney and said "So I guess now we're spies for Darwin."